Considering a career change can be a daunting prospect, especially when you’ve put so much time and effort into your current career.

 Some of your experience may be transferable too.
 Perhaps you have experience in chairing meetings, writing minutes or managing a team, experiences which you could relate to your next career move.
 Or perhaps your subject knowledge is transferable.
 For example, in the case of an aviation journalist moving into a public sector role, their knowledge and writing skills might be useful in transport policy writing.

-Think outside the box.
-But if your experience doesn’t match your desired career, then think about how to gain relevant experiences through volunteering and work experience.
+Think outside the box but if your experience doesn’t match your desired career, then think about how to gain relevant experiences through volunteering and work experience.

 Practical steps